Kelv98/Data-Analysis-Portfolio/POWER BI/HR Attrition Analysis/Read.md

 🛠**Methodology**

 The dataset was sourced from Kaggle.
-It was then loaded into SQL where all rows  that had missing values were removed.Duplicates were also removed from the dataset.
+It was then loaded into SQL where all rows  that had missing values  and duplicates were removed.
-It was later exported  to Power BI where it was transformed to ensure the datatypes had  consistent format To ensure  that the analysis was accurate.
+It was later exported  to Power BI where it was transformed to ensure the datatypes had  consistent formats to ensure  that the analysis was accurate.
-Measures were added and used to create visuals that would narrate the results.
+Measures were added and used to create visuals that would narrate the results in a clear and persuasive manner.

 🌟**Insights**